Skip to content

 Full catalog under Discovery methods, Ideation methods, and Validation methods.

 At the end, the skill asks: "Start /requirements-engineering now?"
 Say "yes".
-The orchestrator passes the handoff context automatically.
+The guide passes the handoff context automatically.

 Phase 2: Requirements Engineering